Declaration

 SATO sets "10 percent smoking ratio by 2030" as a key performance indicator for its wellness management.
 We are promoting a new round of smoking cessation measures to help improve the health of both smoking and non-smoking employees and their family members.

-We currently provide a monthly incentive for those who have submitted personal health goals (see section below) to help employees pay for wellness activities such as going to a smoking cessation clinic or a gym.
-This incentive will be replaced by a new non-smoker allowance from FY 2024 that will be offered only to non-smokers and anyone who successfully quits smoking.
-We will continue to support employees who wish to quit smoking through the use of smoking cessation programs such as the online sessions offered by our health insurance society.
+For employees who submit personal health goals to the company, we used to provide a monthly stipend to help pay for their gym membership, smoking cessation treatment or other fitness/wellness-related expenses.
+From FY 2024, this is replaced by a new non-smoker allowance for non-smokers and anyone who successfully quits smoking.
+We will continue to support employees who wish to quit smoking through support programs such as the online counselling offered by our health insurance society.

 From FY 2025, we will start prohibiting smoking throughout the SATO Group during work hours and on company premises.